hansy628/michaelseokyounghan.github.io/_pages/projects.md

 # Locomotion Generation of Tensegrity Robot based on Iterative Learning Control (2014)
 <img align="left" src="https://hansy628.github.io/mshan_project/files/tensegrity.jpg" alt="Photo" style="width: 220px; border-radius: 1px"/>
 A tensegrity system is a highly flexible and balancing structure, which is made up of a rigid body and a tensile material.
 In this research, it is developed to explore an uncertain, rugged area by making its locomotion.
 Each actuator is connected to each side of tensegrity, which is the elastic spring component in this robot so that leads to deformation of the whole structure.
 However, in order to sustain its stability, it is necessary to keep a certain tendon force between on each vertext.
 Therefore, in this project, the dynamic analysis and system stability are presented to implement the robotic system.
 On top of that, the iterative learning control algorithm is applied for creating an improved performance of the robot.
-You can check "Locomotion of Three-Bar Tensegrity" video [here](https://www.youtube.com/watch?v=3nluj3a4f2s).
+You can check "Locomotion of Three-Bar Tensegrity" video [here](https://www.youtube.com/watch?v=3nluj3a4f2s) and publication [here](https://ieeexplore.ieee.org/abstract/document/7064594).

 # Previous Projects (~2013)